viewi/viewi/doc/PageEngine.md

+# Outdated

+Please read the documentation here: [https://viewi.net/docs](https://viewi.net/docs)

 # Viewi Page Engine

-This is the shortened version of how to use the avaliable features.
+This is the shortened version of how to use the available features.
 A more detailed documentation is in progress.

 ##### *Requirements: php 7.4, 8+*